msobanjo/courseware/topics/terraform/modules/resources/README.md

 You would need to explicitly specify a dependency when a resource relies on another resources behaviour, but doesn't access the resources data.

-If **depends_on** is present, it must be a list of references to other resources of the same module.
+If *depends_on* is present, it must be a list of references to other resources of the same module.

-The **depends_on** argument should be used only as a last resort mean, additionally it would be a good practice to leave a comment explaining why is it used.
+The *depends_on* argument should be used only as a last resort mean, additionally it would be a good practice to leave a comment explaining why is it used.

-Here is an example of **depends_on** being used:
+Here is an example of *depends_on*:

 ```hcl
 resource "aws_iam_role_policy" "example-admin-role" {